Cat Sitter Profile 101: Writing a Professional, Engaging, and Unique Sitter Introduction

 - Amy tells you that she knows not all cats are alike and that she’s willing to do whatever your cat needs her to do.

 - Alissa makes a relatable joke about “forcing others to look at cat photos.”
 (I think we all do that 😹).

 - Use bullet points to highlight the important information right off the bat.
 This can help direct customers to information they are looking for right away.

 - Breaking up your profile into sections also helps customers find what they are looking for.

 As you can see, there is more than one common denominator in these power sitter profiles.
 Use these as a jumping off points to fine tune your own Sitter Profile.
 Don’t copy and paste these exact ideas.
 Find your unique style, and always be truthful in what services you can provide.
 Being honest is one of the most important things you can do!
-If you think you have what it takes to become a Meowtel sitter, apply today!
+If you think you have what it takes to become a Meowtel sitter, submit your listing today!